Use of any 3rd-party email service by UCSF faculty, staff and students is not approved by UCSF. This is due to:

 - The potential for accidental exposure of electronic protected health information (ePHI) and personal identifying information (PII)

-The practice of using a third party email service by UCSF faculty, staff and students is not approved by UCSF due to the Campus's focus on healthcare and the potential for accidental exposure of ePHI and PII.
-The high level of risk associated with this practice exposes the University and you to unacceptable liability and has the potential to seriously damage the University’s reputation in the event of a security breach.
+- The high level of risk associated with this practice, which (1) exposes the University and you to unacceptable liability and (2) has the potential to seriously damage the University’s reputation in the event of a security breach

-The following are a summary of some of the issues associated with the use of third party e-mail systems at UCSF.
-The University provides a centralized email system for faculty, staff and students and it is highly recommended that you make it your primary email system.
+The University provides a centralized email system for faculty, staff and students.
+It is highly recommended that you make it your primary email system.

-UCSF Policy 650-16 requires encryption of all electronic email that contains restricted information, where restricted information is defined as including information that should not be publicly disclosed.
-The use of a third party system could potentially preclude the encryption of this type of information and thus be in violation of 650-16.
+UCSF Policy 650-16 requires encryption of all electronic email that contains restricted information, defined as including information that should not be publicly disclosed.